234satwant/Converter/README.md

 Converter
 =========
 This code reads a file, parses it and writes a file according to it.
 User can pass any input file which he wants to and export to any file, but the format will be same.
-For example conv.aj
+For example conv.aj.

 Commands to compile this code are :-

 bison -d conv.y